-In order to build his empire and the Temple, Solomon enslaved 30,000 of his own countrymen (1 Kings 5:13), with the aid of roughly 3,300 slave masters.2 For the slaves it took 7 years to build the Temple (1 Kings 6:38) and then it took 13 years building king Solomon’s palace (1 Kings 7:1).
-His slaves constructed many other buildings including another palace for the Pharaoh’s daughter, whom he had married (1 Kings 7:8).
+In order to build his empire and the Temple, Solomon enslaved 30,000 of his own countrymen (1 Kings 5:13), with the aid of roughly 3,300 slave masters.2 For the slaves it took 7 years to build the Temple (1 Kings 6:38), and then it took 13 years to build king Solomon’s palace (1 Kings 7:1).
+His slaves constructed many other buildings, including another palace for the Pharaoh’s daughter, whom he had married (1 Kings 7:8).
 The very burden that Pharaoh placed on the Israelites was now put on them by Solomon.

 The oppressed had become the oppressor.

 The Minority Prophetic Voice

 After Solomon, the kingdom was split into two and both parts suffered under dozens of horribly evil kings.3 But, for every king there was a prophet.
 The prophets weren’t fortune tellers in the way modern readers might assume, rather, they were mediators for God.
-The prophets were most often a severe critic of royal acts.
+The prophets were most often a severe critics of royal acts.
 Prophets were sent by God with warnings.
 These messages were always in opposition to royal power and worldly government.
 Naturally, the prophets were often expelled: they were obliged to flee, they were put in prison, they were threatened with death.
 However, this did not make any difference.